 - As reading body language is not as easy over Zoom as it would be in person, there is more of a need for verbal cues while mediating online – both between practitioners themselves, and with clients.
 This strengthening of communication skills encourages verbalisation of thoughts, feelings and attitudes, giving clients more clarity that perhaps may not have been possible before.

-From online mediation, we expect more client engagement during the meetings, as focused communication via video encourages practitioners to offer very high quality, captivating content and ideas.
-All parties of a meeting joining via a link are clearly willing to be there.
-This demonstrates their engagement in attending, just like in face-to-face meetings, leading to a high level of commitment and involvement in the conversation.
+From online mediation, we expect more client engagement during the meetings, encouraged by more focused communication via video.
+All parties joining via a link are clearly willing to be there, demonstrating their engagement and high level of commitment.

-We have found the silver lining – the current situation has led to the discovery of opportunities in how Calm Mediation’s support for the community is provided.
-We are developing these to further strengthen the quality and flexibility of the services we offer our clients.
+We have found the silver lining – the current situation has led to further opportunities for Calm Mediation to support the community.
+Online mediation has further strengthened the quality and flexibility of the services we offer our clients.
 If you currently mediate but haven’t tried facilitating meetings online, we would heartily recommend you giving it a go, it really works extraordinarily well!